My Fitness Story

 I went into Freshman year worried about the “Freshman 15”, because I thought I was supposed to be worried about the Freshman 15.
 You would think that would have logically rang a bell in my head to make my health a priority, but those grilled cheese sandwiches and french fries from the caf were just too damn good.

-Nonetheless, I made it through 4 years ‘unscathed’, having only visited the gym a handful of times.
+Nonetheless, I made it through 4 years unscathed, having only visited the gym a handful of times. fitness story

-By this point, I was getting cocky – I mean, here are all of these girls worrying about what they were eating and getting that workout in, and I was concerned about the fact that I’d just ran out of bagel bites and fried potstickers (but actually is there anything better than bagel bites after a night out?
-The answer is no).
+By this point, I was getting cocky – I mean, here are all of these girls worrying about what they were eating and getting that workout in, and I was concerned about the fact that I’d just ran out of bagel bites and fried potstickers.

 Around the time I finished grad school, I met Joe, and my routine started to change.
 When he moved in, we adulted hard – cooked every night, got gym memberships, and both started to take better care of ourselves.